willothy/nvim-cokeline/README.md

   -- The buffer is the last visible buffer in the tab bar is_last     = true | false,

+  -- The mouse is hovering over the buffer
+  -- This is a special variable in that it will only be true for the hovered *component* -- on render.
+This is to allow components to respond to hover events individually without managing -- component state.
+  -- If you just need the hovered bufnr, you can use `require('cokeline.hover').hovered().bufnr` is_hovered  = true | false

   -- The buffer's type as reported by `:echo &buftype`. type = 'string',